 In effect, the crisis option is for the leader to communicate the pair of beliefs {K, L}:

-K: our past behaviour has become unsustainable.
+K: our past behaviour has become unsustainable so we will have to change sometime soon.

-L: if we delay change, the costs will be much higher.
+L: the longer we delay change, the higher will be the costs.

 The opportunity option would be cast in an equivalent pair of beliefs.